JoeyTheDev1/FWMS/README.md

 This script by default uses t-notify, which you can get here: https://github.com/TasoOneAsia/t-notify

 ## Discord
-To ask questions, get support, and follow additional progress with this script, you can join our discord: https://discord.link/JoeyTheDev
+To ask questions, get support, and follow additional progress with this script, you can join my discord: https://discord.link/JoeyTheDev